FULLSHADE/FileGuard/README.md

-# PEGUARD
+# FILEGUARD

-PEGUARD is a file crypter and packing utility.
+FILEGUARD is a file crypter and packing utility.

 This project was originally included as a script in the WARFOX-C2 project found [here]().
 However, it can work as a standalone packer.
 The associated dropper utility mentioned here is known as CUBDROP and it can be found [here]()